vimond/replay/plans.md

 * OK Rename VideoStream to VideoStreamer.
 * OK Create type set for configuration structure.
 Include all individual component configs.
 * OK Quality selector.
 Reconsider icon.
+* OK Decide on how to pass technology.

+Before settling the architecture:

+After video engine is plugged in:

+* OK Test that player UI doesn't reload video...
+* OK Hide controls bar!
+* Verify buffering state with playback monitor.
+* Fix currentBitrate and publish new videoengine.
 * Improved timeline: Progress track part.
 Time display/preview of seek position.
 The latter should be a separate component.
-* Decide on how to pass technology.
-* OK Hide controls bar!
-* Buffering state not visible.
-* Timeline: Dragging should be detected on whole area, not only handle.

-After video engine is plugged in:

-* OK Test that player UI doesn't reload video...
+* Timeline: Don't call setPosition on drag start.
+Maybe block glitch with isSeeking.
 * Make sure setting different sources subsequently works.
+Also test that an empty source shuts down video in a clean way.
 * Need to set all state and prop properties on startup? (onReady?)
 PlayerController is probably better for this than VideoStreamer.

-* Styles for player container and proper video stretch.
-100vh.
-* Make instant mode for slider, so that volume can be updated immediately.
+* Test with subtitles and audio tracks...

-* Revise rendering and improve performance.
+Before settling the architecture: Revise rendering and improve performance.
+Probably drop render prop.

+* PureComponent?
+* shouldComponentUpdate only checking the relevant props?
+* Compare prod build of player with other real-world example in performance tab of DevTools.
+* Still, the flash of element updates look bad in comparison.
+* Look into automatic detection of subscribeToStreamStateUpdates() (along with updateProperty) in spread props instead.
+* Or consider the manipulation API (subscribe/update methods) to be one object that doesn't change, and pass it down in the render prop.
+I.e. individual state property updates can be a matter isolated within each component.
-* Do we need a stop method?
+* Do we then need PlayerController?
+Yes, if it makes it clearer for the developers customising it!
+* We should also allow for non-magical state update subscription, maybe with wrapper component?

+Streamlab integration

+* All DASH alternatives.
+Simply add libraries as props on the component, or create a `withPlaybackLibraries()` "HOC".
+* NPM package.

 Preparing the project/player for other purposes:

 * External player API (exposed from PlayerController).
 * For default player, a separate CSS build not including the demo app is needed.
+* CSS in JS with theme + prop based customisation.
+Change icons, colors, sizes.
+Override all styles?
+* Documentation.

 Next leap year: